Squash League Rules

 3. Players score 1 point for playing, 1 point for each game won and 1 point for a victory.
 So in a match where the final score was 3-2 in games, the winner would score 5 points and the loser would score 3 points.

-4. The winner is responsible for updating the club website with the match score.
+4. The winner is responsible for updating the SquashLevels website with the match score.
 The website will automatically calculate the points.

 5. Final positions in each division are based on points.
 In the event of a tie, the winner of the head-to-head match finishes above the other player.
-After that, games won and then games lost would be taken into account to break any remaining ties.
+After that, games won and then games lost will be taken into account to break any remaining ties.
 (When taking games into account in a tie-break, a walkover counts as zero games for both ‘winner’ and ‘loser’).
+If there is still a tie, then Squash Levels will be used to decide positions.

 6. All results should be entered by noon on the 1st of the month.
 The website will be updated with the new divisions shortly thereafter.